VikVelev/Icarus/README.md

-# Currently hosted at: nowhere, ran out of gas.
-Contact me if interested.
+# Currently hosted at: cid-platform.com

 # Notes before trying to use it.